ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 files Thursday 17 february 2022
+# Program the ESP8266 with a simple tool
+# For normal People

 Binary files for ESP8266 32mbit == 4MByte ---------------> (eesz=4M2M, 4MB of wich 2MB is set/used for FS LittleFS)